IIT-EnergySystemModels/openTEPES/doc/rst/QA.rst

 - As a rule of thumb, an optimization problem needs 1 GB of memory for every 1 million rows

-- So, depending on the size of the optimization problem and the available memory, you can run or not run it on your PC
+- So, depending on the size of the optimization problem and the available memory, you may or may not be able to run it on your PC

 First steps
 -----------
 - openTEPES is provided with `seven case studies <https://opentepes.readthedocs.io/en/latest/Download.html#cases>`_.
 Each one has varied characteristics

 - Check that you can run them on your PC.
-Some of them may not run if you have a PC with limited memory
+Some of them may not run if you have a PC with too little memory

 Potential issues
 ----------------
 - Check that any item you define (generator, node, technology, area, etc.) is included in the corresponding dictionary (``oT_Dict_Generation``, ``oT_Dict_Node``, ``oT_Dict_Technology``, ``oT_Dict_Area``, etc.).
 Otherwise, the optimization problem will not run

 - openTEPES is implicitly a network model.
-Therefore, at least one electrical transmission line connecting two nodes and at least two nodes must be defined
+Therefore, at least two nodes and one electrical transmission line connecting them must be defined

 - At least one generator must be defined.
-A thermal generator has a variable cost (the product of fuel cost times the linear term) ≠ 0.
-A variable renewable energy unit has no variable cost (the product of fuel cost times the linear term = 0)
+A thermal generator has a larger than zero variable cost (the product of fuel cost times the linear term) ≠ 0.
+A variable renewable energy unit has zero variable cost (the product of fuel cost times the linear term = 0)

+- Check the correspondence between the resources you define for the system in the case study to be run and the nodes where they are deemed to be located.
+The location within the grid of any resource defined must be specified.

+- Check that all the demand in the system within the case study is located in a node that can be served with the energy output of some resources located in any node that is connected/to be connected to the former, possibly including generation representing non-served energy (NSE).

 Some tips
 ---------
+On building an appropriate set of input data files for a case study that can be run on openTEPES:

 - How can I strongly reduce the size of the case study for testing purposes

    Delete the duration (column D in ``oT_Data_Duration``) of the load levels you want to ignore.
 For example, if you delete the duration beyond the first 168 hours, you are considering just the first week of the year in the case study